-The present report covers data2 from 26 SROs in 24 countries3 (21 SROs from European Union Member States as well as the SROs from Serbia, Switzerland, Turkey, and the United Kingdom).
-EASA's network consists of ad self-regulatory bodies in 25 European countries, covering over 95% of the European Union's population and over 70% of Europe's.
+The present report covers data from 27 SROs in 25 European countries (22 SROs from European Union Member States as well as the SROs from Serbia, Switzerland, Turkey, and the United Kingdom).
+EASA's network covers over 95% of the European Union's population and over 70% of Europe's.